phetsims/geometric-optics/doc/implementation-notes.md

   object/source position.
 An additional responsibility of LightRays is to indicate if one of its ray has reached a target, or projector screen.

-We note that each light ray depends on the trifecta (FramedObject, Optic and Target) and their path is determined based on this information.
+We note that each light ray depends on the trifecta (FramedObject, Optic and FramedImage) and their path is determined based on this information.
 This insures that all rays can converge to the same target.

 # View